 Modern behaviors reduce movement in the shoulder girdle, shorten the pectoral muscles, and create restricted range of motion in the glenohumeral (shoulder) joints.
 Stress creates patterns of breathing that activate the scalene muscles of the neck and the traps which lift the collar bone to increase lung space instead of allowing for the full body wave of breath that would be activated by a healthy diaphragm and a relaxed nervous system.

-The natural wave-like movement of healthy breathing exerts its own unique force on the tissues of the chest and abdomen, creating movement in the ribs and underneath the breasts and potentiating micromovement through the upper lymphatic pathways that keep them flowing.
+The natural wave-like movement of healthy breathing exerts its own unique force on the tissues of the chest, thoracic spine and abdomen, creating movement in the ribs and underneath the breasts and potentiating micromovement through the upper lymphatic pathways that keep them flowing.

 What happens when we consistently restrict the musculoskeletal system?
-Aside from creating stagnation in the lymphatic system, tissues bond together with the connective tissue glue called fascia; we create adhesions that even further restrict movement.
+Aside from creating stagnation in the lymphatic system, tissues eventually bond together with a "connective tissue glue" comprised of fascia; we create adhesions that even further restrict movement.
 Your neurology creates a new "set length" for your muscles too.
 Yeah, your body magically makes you more "efficient" because you aren't using that range of motion!
 Now you require less muscular energy aka. less ATP and glucose to remain in that fixed state.
-Thanks, body!
-Just kidding.
-Your body is not the enemy, your habits are.

 So, what's the biomechanical answer to better breast health?

 - Incorporate more natural movements into your life: every day, every hour.
-Include carrying, hanging, climbing, flat shoed walking (& walking & walking), stretching, diaphragm release, full body breathing, conscious relaxation (resolution of the stress response), and squatting.
+Include carrying, hanging, climbing, flat shoed walking, stretching, diaphragm release, full body breathing, conscious relaxation (resolution of the stress response), and squatting.
 In order to create health, we have to move the body as a whole but for upper torso health, hanging/stretching the arms overhead for even ten seconds every few hours is a great start.
-Try to do it while keeping your torso in alignment and your ribs down.
-You may not have as much mobility as you think!
+Try to do it while keeping your torso in alignment and without lifting and flaring your ribs, even if your arms don't lift as far.

 - Practice chest opening poses to counteract the shortened pectoral posture created by computer overuse.
 Restorative yoga poses that open the chest are wonderful.
 My favorite pose is this restorative exercise floor angel (I picked the most entertaining video.)
 The beautiful thing about this pose is that when you're done moving your arms and are ready to relax, as long as you have your bolster correctly placed (no lower than your shoulder blades) you're in a perfect position for psoas release which is prime deep relaxation/deep breathing territory.
 You can stay here 5-20 minutes while you allow the rib cage to slowly drop down towards the floor.
 (No effort-ing it down.)

 - Stay HUMAN.
-Even laughing and singing have a vibrational affect on the tissues of the lungs and chest, so watch funny movies and drag your friends to karaoke! ;) Allow yourself to cry!
-Remember how good you feel after a good cry?
+Even laughing and singing have a vibrational affect on the tissues of the lungs and chest, so let's include lifestyle habits that promote joy.
+Watch funny movies and drag your friends to karaoke!
+Allow yourself to cry.
 All of those membranes swell and then resolve giving your system a good flush.

 - Touch your breasts.
 Not just to palpate them for lumps, but to know them.
 Notice how the texture and firmness changes with the ebb and flow of your hormone cycle.
-There is actually a theory suggesting that nipple stimulation and the resulting oxytocin release helps to aid in the active release of carcinogenic fluid from the breast.
-Nipple stimulation and oxytocin release could be a factor relating to lower rates of breast cancer in women who breastfeed.
-I massage my breasts with this Breast Care Balm as often as I can, sometimes every day.
+Nipple stimulation and oxytocin release could be a factor relating to lower rates of breast cancer in women who breastfeed .

-- Practice belly (and back and rib) breathing and develop a relationship with your relaxation response.
+- Develop a relationship with your relaxation response.
 This program is one I practiced and taught for more than a decade but there are many others.
 Find a restorative yoga class.
-You don't need to learn special yogic counting and breath retention as much as you need to re-learn the full body breathing that you were born with, and use it.
+You don't need to learn special yogic counting and breath retention as much as you need to unlearn the holding patterns and increase the tone and flexibility of the muscles that support healthy respiration.
+Holding patterns are related to stuck and held emotion, which is another reason to stay loose, not sweat the small stuff, and increase pleasure in daily life.

 But that doesn’t mean that preparing for labor doesn’t give us better outcomes.
 It absolutely does; and regular movement practice leaves us stronger and better prepared for whatever labor has in store for us.